pragatipandey25/TasteNest/README.md

 - Curated sliders for staff picks and trending meals
 - Category-based filtering and search
 - Recipe detail view with ingredients and instructions
-- Includes an "Indian Favorites" section (uses TheMealDB)
+- Includes an "Indian Favorites" section

 ## Quick Start